-- b) Use Emergency Operations Centers (EOCs), incident command posts, emergency plans and standard operating procedures, and incident action plans. - c) During the first 24 to 72 hours following an incident, ensure all EOCs in the affected area are at least partly operational (THIRA). - d) Within 12 to 48 hours following an incident, collect and share information on initial impact, priority needs, cascading effects, and response status to inform decision-making. - e) EOCs can plan, direct and coordinate internally and externally with other multi-agency coordination entities, command posts, and other agencies. - f) As needed, deploy local capabilities, mutual aid, and State Incident Management Teams, and coordinate with local critical infrastructure operators, including financial and grocery industries (THIRA). - g) EOCs engage governmental, private, and civic sector resources within and outside of the affected area to meet basic human needs, stabilize the incident, and transition to recovery.
+- a) Use common frameworks of the Standardized Emergency Management System, Incident Command System, and Unified Command. - b) Use Emergency Operations Centers (EOCs), incident command posts, emergency plans, standard operating procedures, and incident action plans. - c) During the first 24 to 72 hours following an incident, ensure all operational area EOCs in the affected area are at least partially operational (THIRA). - d) Within 12 to 48 hours following an incident, collect and share information on initial impact, priority needs, cascading effects, and response status to inform decision-making. - e) EOCs can plan, direct, and coordinate internally and externally with other multi-agency coordination entities, command posts, and other agencies. - f) EOCs engage governmental, private, and civic sector resources within and outside of the affected area to meet basic human needs, stabilize the incident, and transition to recovery. - g) Coordinate with local critical infrastructure operators, including financial and lifelines, despite challenges due to scope of the incident, damage to transportation infrastructure, and communications difficulties (THIRA).

-Objective 6.2 Critical Transportation: Evacuate people and animals as well as deliver response personnel, equipment, and services in order to save lives and assist survivors.
+Objective 6.2 Critical Transportation: Evacuate people (including infants, children, families, and pregnant women) and animals as well as deliver response personnel, equipment, and services in order to save lives and assist survivors.